top of page

 1. Sea of Thieves (Xbox, PC, 2018)

-Key Similarities to Skull and Bones: Open-world exploration, ship-to-ship combat, treasure hunts, and dynamic encounters driven by player interaction.
+Key Similarities to Skull and Bones: Open-world exploration, ship-to-ship combat, treasure hunts, and dynamic player interactions.

-What I Like: The emergent gameplay is where Sea of Thieves shines.
-You never know what the next island might hold or what other crews might cross your path.
-The intuitive sailing mechanics and constant content updates keep the experience fresh.
+Why I Dig It: The emergent gameplay is simply unparalleled.
+You never know what you're gonna find on the next island or which other pirate crews you'll run into.
+Plus, the sailing mechanics are intuitive, and there's a steady stream of content updates that keep the game fresh.

 A group of pirates gather and dance in Sea of Thieves